gkorol/gkorol.github.io/_pages/about.md

 ### More about me:

 I received my BSc. in Computer Engineering from the [Pontifical Catholic University of Rio Grande do Sul](https://www.pucrs.br/) (PUCRS) in 2018.
-During my undergrad studies, I also took classes at the [University of Colorado at Denver](https://www.ucdenver.edu/) (UCD) for three terms.
+During my undergrad studies, I also took classes at the [University of Colorado at Denver](https://www.ucdenver.edu/) (CU Denver) for three terms.
 After that, I joined the [Microelectronics](http://www.ufrgs.br/pgmicro) program at UFRGS, where I got my MSc degree in 2020.

 I have worked as an electronic technician for a few companies before focusing on research.
 Then, I took part in my first research project as a research intern at the [Capitol Technology University](https://www.captechu.edu/) (Laurel/MD).
 This project was a partnership with NASA's [Goddard Space Flight Center](https://www.nasa.gov/centers/goddard/about/index.html).
 After that, I have worked on a few others research projects before starting my Masters's degree.
 See more details and a full list [here](https://gkorol.github.io/projects/).